Julian22222/PRACTICE/Next_and_NestJS/7README_NEST-STRUCTURE.md

 - This approach helps to Fetch the data without userId from the Next.js (Front-end) -> it is very helpful to use this endpoints in page.tsx (server component)

+- always try to get "userId" from JWT in Nest.js(Back-end), do not getting userId from Front-End.
+This is is THE BEST PRACTICE and SECURE, less RISKS
+- JWT to get userId in NEST.JS can be used for any methods - GET,POST, PATCH, DELETE
+- Also try to make all calculations when possible in the back-end

 ```JS
 //users.controller.ts
 @Controller('users')